 - Acceptance Testing

-Acceptance tests are tests done be the customers to ensure that the overall system contains all the required features.
-The acceptance tests should be done at each of the iterations of the process to ensure that the new release contains all the features agreed upon.
+Acceptance tests are tests done by the customers to ensure that the overall system contains all the required features.
+The acceptance tests should be done at each of the process iterations to ensure that the new release contains all the agreed-upon features.